matiasrimm/Vuokrain/README.md

 # Vuokrain
 A Java Spring Web App project for renting stuff over the internet.

-Inspiration partially from Tori.fi -service.
+Inspiration is some part gotten from Tori.fi - service.

 # Features
 - Hibernate JPA
 - Hibernate Search
 - Hibernate Validation